Jacques Zwobada: Life

 On 3 April 1956 his wife died at age 42 and Zwobada raised a monument to her in the cemetery at Mentana, near Rome, designed by his friend the architect Paul Herbé.

 In 1962, he retired from teaching and was appointed professeur correcteur at the École des Beaux Arts.
 The same year the French Minister of Culture appointed him a Chevalier of the Order of Arts and Letters.
 The following year, he was appointed to the Legion of Honour.

 On 6 September 1967, Zwobada died in Paris and was buried with the remains of his wife at Mentana.

-His putative daughter, Anne Belghmi Zwobada, married Dr. Abdellatif Filali.

 Work

 Amongst his works are the monument to Bolívar in Quito, a mosaic on the SS France, and charcoal drawings in the Aubusson tapestry workshops.
 He also illustrated the work of Baudelaire in a series of twenty-five lithographs for Les fleurs du mal, as well as ten drawings for Stéphane Mallarmé's poem L'après-midi d'un faune.